Tolgay Arslan: Beşiktaş

 On 27 January 2015, Arslan signed a four-and-a-half-year deal with Süper Lig club Beşiktaş.
 He came on as a substitute for José Sosa on 26 February in the 60th minute of a UEFA Europa League last 32 second leg against Liverpool, and 15 minutes later scored the only goal of the game, taking it to a penalty shootout in which he scored Beşiktaş' last attempt before Dejan Lovren missed to eliminate Liverpool.

+Fenerbahçe and Udinese

+In January 2019 he moved to Fenerbahçe where he will play until June 2020 and then change league by going to Italy for three seasons for Udinese.

+Melbourne City

+On 15 June 2023, his move to Australia was announced, signing a two-year contract with Melbourne City.
+He made his debut in the Australia Cup against Oakleigh Cannons, in which he scored two penalties in a 3–2 win.
+His goalscoring run would continue for the next two rounds of the 2023 Australia Cup, with a deflection goal credited to Arslan coming from a shot from Steven Ugarkovic against Wellington Phoenix and a penalty rebound against the North Eastern MetroStars. his departure from the club was then announced on 9 July 2024.

+Sanfrecce Hiroshima

+On 21 July 2024 it was announced that Tolgay had signed for J1 League side Sanfrecce Hiroshima.
+On 11 August 2024, he scored his first goal for the club against Cerezo Osaka also achieving a brace.
+On 31 August 2024, he scored a hat-trick in a 3–2 victory over FC Tokyo.

 International career

 Arslan began his career with the Turkey youth teams in 2009.
 He made two appearances for the U-19 team in 2009.
 He made his first appearance for the Turkey national under-21 football team against the Republic of Ireland on 7 September 2010.